Canadian Forts

 (1941 - 1949), Cape Spear

 Located southeast of St. John's.
-There were two coastal defence batteries (1941 - 1945) here used during World War II.
-The batteries included two American-made 10-inch M1888 guns on M1894M1 disappearing carriages, transferred from Fort Mott, New Jersey per the Lend-Lease agreement.
+There was a two-gun coastal defence battery (1941 - 1945) located here during World War II, armed with two American-made 10-inch M1888 guns on M1894M1 disappearing carriages, which were transferred from Fort Mott, New Jersey per the Lend-Lease agreement.
 The guns were manned by Canadian troops.
+American troops manned searchlight emplacements and a nearby SCR-271 radar station (see above).
 In 1946 all removable military structures were ordered removed from the park.
-The two gun tubes still remain, however, but the carriages/mounts were removed.
+The two gun tubes still remain as abandoned, however, but the carriages/mounts were removed.
 The old lighthouse was built here in 1835, and is the oldest remaining lighthouse in Newfoundland.
 The new light was built in 1954.
 Admission fee to the lighthouse.
+See also Hiking with Barry - Wilderness Adventure

 ¤ Blackhead Dummy Battery

-A dummy (decoy) battery was located here, a few miles west of Cape Spear.
+A two-gun dummy (decoy) battery was located here, a few miles west of Cape Spear.
+Rock ruins remain, site accessible from the Blackhead Path on the East Coast Trail.
+PHOTOS

 ¤ Fort Amherst (National Historic Site)

 Located opposite Signal Hill across The Narrows, at South Head.
 A casemated stone tower with an eight-gun barbette battery was the first construction.
 A lighthouse was built on one emplacement in 1813.
-No remains of the original work.
+Some trace remnants of the original work still exist.
 Site marked by Historic Sites and Monuments Board of Canada stone monument and plaque.

-In 1941 two casemated 4.7-inch guns were installed here from Signal Hill, replacing two 75mm guns which were sent to Fort Chain Rock, and they are still here.
+In 1941 two casemated 4.7-inch guns were installed here from Signal Hill, replacing two 75mm guns which were sent to Fort Chain Rock.
+The two guns are still extant.
 This battery helped to protect the minefield outside of the Narrows.
 An American SCR-296A radar installation was nearby.
 The second lighthouse was built here in 1954.

 ¤ Signal Hill (National Historic Site)